Need to talk? Call 1800 882 436.

 • your child is having problems getting along with others

-• your child has the FASD facial features
+• your child has FASD facial features

 An FASD diagnosis can:

-• help caregivers better understand their child and find the best support and services
+• find the best support and services

-• help teachers
+• help guide doctors, teachers and families

 Can FASD be prevented?